Build the Perfect Pitcher's Mound

 The Basic Dimensions

-Pitchers' mounds for high school through major league comprise a circle that is 18 feet in diameter and 10 inches higher than home plate.
-Note: That's 10 inches higher than home plate, not the grass level.
+A pitcher's mound for high school through Major League comprise a circle that is 18 feet in diameter and 10 inches higher than home plate.
+Note: That's 10 inches higher than home plate and not the grass level.

 Have the Tools at Hand

 There are many methods for building a pitcher's mound and this is the one our experts favor for its simplicity.

 First, make sure you have the equipment and supplies needed: